nacisimsek/kafka_client-flinkSQL/readme.md

 You can fill these parameter values based on your setup.
 If you setup production pipelines, you may consider [other ways](https://docs.confluent.io/cloud/current/security/authenticate/overview.html) to pass such sensitive parameters to your cluster.

+## 3. Analyze the Dataset

+Before processing the dataset and push it to a Kafka topic, make sure to perform basic check on the data, which is listed as follows:

+* **Data Profile:** Analyze data for nulls, types, and inconsistencies.
+* **Schema Design:** Define Avro schema, especially for date/time fields, precisions, etc...
+* **Clean & Transform:** Handle missing/invalid data; normalize timezones.
+* **Verify Kafka:** Check data in Kafka topic for correctness.

-## 3. Create a Producer and Execute
+## 4. Create a Producer and Execute

 There are several ways to create a producer to produce events to your Kafka Cluster.
 See [here](https://docs.confluent.io/cloud/current/get-started/index.html#step-3-create-a-sample-producer "Create a sample producer") for more information.